Unlu & Co to be investment bank within 2 years of IPO, chairman says

 ($1 = 8.5921 liras)

-(Reporting by Can Sezer; Writing by Daren Butler; Editing by Jonathan Spicer)
+(Reporting by Can Sezer; Writing by Daren Butler; Editing by Jonathan Spicer and Sonya Hepinstall)

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))